DINA-Web/batch-import/dina-import-api.md

 ### Backward compatibility constraints

-Some data types aka "tree data", in particular geography, storage and taxon data types are unfortunately required to be in a quite specific tree format due to some Specify 6 implementation details that make use of "node numbers".
-This type of data currently needs to be pre-loaded through the Specify 6 workbench before anything else is done.
+Some data types, in particular geography, storage and taxon data types, aka "tree data" using Specify 6 terminology, are unfortunately required to be in a quite specific tree format due to some Specify 6 implementation details that make use of "node numbers" to store this data.
+For practical reasons, this type of data currently needs to be pre-loaded through the Specify 6 workbench before anything else is done.

 This means we are currently limited by a backward compatibility constraint, so we are not able to upload "tree data" directly along with other data type, because of technical reasons relating to retaining backward compatibility with the Specify 6 application which is still in use.